nesevis/exhaust/docs/CONTRACT_TESTING.md

 }
 ```

 `.concurrency(2)` means commands are distributed across two concurrent lanes.
-The cooperative scheduler controls interleaving deterministically — the same seed always produces the same interleaving.
-When a failure is found, reduction shrinks both the command sequence and the lane assignments, discovering the minimal concurrency needed to trigger the bug.
+The cooperative scheduler controls interleaving deterministically.
+The same seed always produces the same interleaving.
+When a failure is found, the reducer reduces both the command sequence and the lane assignments, discovering the minimal concurrency needed to trigger the bug.

 A typical failure report: